GostLy/piBox-quickboxDashboard/README.md

     echo "fix-disk is the only acceptable panel argument at this time" exit 1 fi
-  ***/usr/local/bin/swizzin/panel/fix-disk $3 $4***
+  /usr/local/bin/swizzin/panel/fix-disk $3 $4
 }
 ```
-Secondly we need to modify the fix-disk command to add "mnt /devicePath/" as an available option.
+Next we need to modify the fix-disk command to add "mnt /devicePath/" as an available option.

 #### Edit "/etc/swizzin/scripts/panel/fix-disk" file and replace all the text with the following:
 ```